Treasures in Special Collection

 This collection of photographs documents student life, sporting activities, classroom scenes, events and buildings related to Samford University, once called Howard College.
 Howard College was first founded in Marion, Alabama in 1841.
 In 1887, it moved to the East Lake area of Birmingham.
 In 1957, the campus was moved to Homewood, right outside of Birmingham.
 In 1965, Howard College changed its name to Samford University.
 The images in this collection come from the collections of the Special Collection department of the Samford University Library.
 This collection also includes photographs documenting various activities related to Samford University's Cumberland School of Law.

-This collection consists of published materials from the Samford University Archives.
+This collection consists of published Samford University materials.
+The collection includes periodicals, programs, speeches, and catalogs.

 Alabama Baptist associations are formed in cooperation of individual churches in a geographic area.
 Each fall, church messengers discuss business and provide reports to the association.
 Associational minutes generally include information about each church within the association.
 Special Collection has digitized the minutes of Alabama Baptist Associations prior to 1901.
 Information for other years can be found by visiting Special Collection.